pgeu/pgeu-system/docs/invoices/payment.md

 accept the difference as a cost, rather than dealing with sub-payments.

+Match payment to matcher
+:  This can be used as a workaround for incorrect bank matchers.
+Normally, when a transaction that matches a bank matcher shows up, it automatically gets processed.
+In case te transaction text has changed or is incomplete, the matcher might not work.
+In this case, it can be matched manually.
+Only exact amount matches can be processed this way.

 Create open accounting record
 :  This will simply create an open accounting record for this transaction (on the correct account), and direct the user to the